vectordotdev/vector/rfcs/2021-04-07-6330-emitting-multiple-log-events-from-remap-transform.md

 This turned out to require a bigger change than I expected in that `.` is linked to mutating the underlying event (metric or log).
 It's definitely doable, but would require a substantial refactoring and so caused me to take a step back and consider the alternatives, prompting this RFC.

 Using a separate `explode` transform keeps the responsibilities of the transform more clear and avoids having to refactor the `remap` transform to decouple `.` from the underlying Vector `Event` object; though we may still want to do this in the future anyway.

-## Open Questions

-1. How should we handle the case where the user returns an array where one or more elements is not an object?
-My instinct for now is just to log and drop them.

 ## Plan Of Attack